Nikkei jumps 2 percent on exporters, recovers from Cyprus blow

 STILL UPBEAT

-Goldman Sachs remained upbeat on Japanese equities, lifting its 12-month Topix .TOPX target to 1,250 from 1,100.
+Goldman Sachs remained upbeat on Japanese equities, lifting its 12-month Topix target to 1,250 from 1,100.

 "Without a doubt, going 'long Japanese equities' has become one of the most popular trades among global investors in 2013.
 This is not to say, however, that every long-only foreign investor is neutral or overweight Japan," Goldman Sachs said in a note.